pentible/typescript-app-template/readme.md

 Template typescript application with a web, mobile, and desktop app.

-Built with Next.js, Expo, Tauri, tRPC, Tailwind CSS, and Drizzle ORM.
+Built with Next.js, Expo, Tauri, tRPC, Tailwind CSS, Prisma, and Neon DB.

 ## setup